devth/static-cljs/README.md

 and prod configuration, configures ClojureScript and Less CSS, and sets up Bootstrap v3.1.1, Font Awesome 4.0.3 and jQuery 2.1.0.

-Useful for generating "static" [SPAs](http://en.wikipedia.org/wiki/Single-page_application) to S3.
+Useful for building [SPAs](http://en.wikipedia.org/wiki/Single-page_application) to deploy on S3.

 ## Usage